sinetiq/api-specification-governance/README.md

 #### Service explorer
 Download and configure Visual Studio Code as your demonstration editor.
 Install the SINETIQ Service Explorer plugin.
 Follow the readme at the visual studio code marketplace [https://marketplace.visualstudio.com/items?itemName=Sinetiq.service-explorer](https://marketplace.visualstudio.com/items?itemName=Sinetiq.service-explorer).

+Note: Modify the configuration of the `Service Explorer` to use your local registries.

 _Your demonstration environment is now ready._